JohnKalinauskas/Hello-World/README.md

 # Hello-World
-just leaning how to use GitHub and code.
+just learning how to use GitHub and code.